dapr/quickstarts/workflows/python/sdk/README.md

 This quickstart includes one project:

-- python console app `order-processor`
+- Python console app `order-processor`

 The quickstart contains 1 workflow order_processing_workflow to simulate purchasing items from a store, and 5 unique activities within the workflow.
 These 5 activities are as follows: